 I am frequently invited as a special advisor and keynote speaker at various forums and national conferences.
 Some of the topics include Positive Lifestyle Choices, Embracing and Celebrating Diversity, Power and Freedom Through Story and Stress Management.
 One of my most exciting keynotes was the very first World Summit of Indigenous Entrepreneurs and the World Mediation Summit in Madrid, Spain.

-Prior to her call to the Bar, Melissa obtained her JD from the University of Ottawa, during which time she served as an editor for the Canadian Journal of Women and the Law, a clinician at a legal clinic, and as a workshop facilitator for LEAF.
-She received the Regional Senior Justice Prize for achievement in Appellate Advocacy, and the Mark MacGuigan Prize for oral advocacy at the Laskin Moot.
+Melissa obtained her JD from the University of Ottawa where she received numerous prizes, including the Regional Senior Justice Prize for achievement in Appellate Advocacy, and the Mark MacGuigan Prize for oral advocacy at the Laskin Moot.
+She joined Moore Edgar Lyster LLP after her call to the bar in 2015, having summered and articled with the firm.

-Melissa was a varsity athlete and captain of the women's rowing team during law school and her undergraduate studies, and she continues to row with the Deep Cove Rowing Club.
-Melissa also serves on the executive of the CBA BC Women Lawyers Forum, and on the Board of Directors of the Muddbunnies Riding Club, a non-profit that promotes and encourages women in mountain biking.
+In the community, Melissa serves on the executive of the CBA BC Women Lawyers Forum, and on the Board of Directors of the Muddbunnies Riding Club, a non-profit that promotes and encourages women in mountain biking.
+She has previously volunteered for LEAF, West Coast LEAF, the Canadian Red Cross, and as President of her varsity rowing teams at the University of Ottawa and Simon Fraser University.
 In her spare time, she can usually be found exploring the mountains and waterways of the west coast with her dog, Toby.